Background

 It is quite common for a user to experience ghost calls on their phones.
 This happens when a firewall binds the default SIP signaling port udp / 5060 of the phone with the public interface of the firewall as a badly implemented SIP ALG.

-Public tools like http://blog.sipvicious.org/ are often used to port scan public IP addresses on port 5060 looking for devices with weak security to exploit.
+http://blog.sipvicious.org/ are often used to port scan public IP addresses on port 5060 looking for devices with weak security to exploit.
 When this happens we often see and hear the ghost calls.

 To prevent this it is recommended to : Disable 'Allow Direct IP Call' and 'Enable Accept SIP Trust Server Only'